AlienMajik/pwnagotchi_plugins/README.md

 ## Why You'll Love It

-- **Real-Time Awareness:** Track aircraft activity around you as it happens.
+- **Real-Time Awareness:** Track aircraft with detailed data (velocity, track, squawk, etc.) as it happens.
-- **Flexible Configuration:** Customize the radius, update interval, and pruning to fit your preferences.
+- **Flexible Configuration:** Customize radius, update interval, pruning, and API credentials to suit your needs.
-- **Interactive Map:** The webhook's visual interface makes it easy to explore aircraft details.
+- **Interactive Map:** Explore aircraft details with type-specific icons and toggle flight paths for a dynamic experience.
+- **Enhanced Data:** Rich metadata and categorization provide deeper insights into nearby aircraft.

 Take your Pwnagotchi to the skies with SkyHigh! ✈️